What Is Revenue in Business? Meaning, Types and Examples

 • It is a key indicator of a company's growth potential

-• It is used to calculate profitability
+• It is the starting point for calculating profitability

 • It attracts investors and lenders